 - How have you increased your skill set and experience?

-- Are there any unresolved issues with the company or former coworkers?
+- Do you have any unresolved issues with the company or with former coworkers?

-- Why are you wanting to come back at this time?
+- Why do you want to come back at this time?

 You might also like

 When your employees reach a turning point, will they stay or will they go?
 Join BambooHR and The Predictive Index for insights on using people data to develop effective employee retention strategies.

 Finding and retaining great talent can be difficult in today's market, but recruiting quality hires can make all the difference.
 To help you find and keep the best talent, you may need to take a look at your hiring processes and how you can improve them.